 What is Base Camping?

 With Base Camping, you find a spot (somewhere in the alpine within the mountains, or not faraway from rivers, beaches - you name it), set up your camping tent, layout your sleeping bags, camping kitchen with all your camping cookware, and any other luxuries you like such as showers etc and that area stays at your camping base.
-Usually this is common in national parks where you can leave all your heavy luxurious gears, and choose day hiking trails with a light day pack to explore the National Park, and then come back by end of the day back to the comfort of your camping base and supplies.
+Usually this is common in national parks where you can leave all your heavy luxurious gear, and choose day hiking trails with a light day pack to explore the National Park, and then come back by end of the day back to the comfort of your camping base and supplies.

 Other types of camping (which we will be covering in other posts) will be backpacking or overnight hikes.
-With these, you bring along a backpack and your camping gears as you pass through beautiful terrains.
+With these, you bring along a backpack and your camping gear as you pass through beautiful terrains.
 With this type of camping, you get to travel and traverse across more terrain, sometimes witnessing change in landscapes flora and fauna.
 One such infamous great trail will be our Great Ocean Road Trail.